Designing a thermodynamically stable and intrinsically ductile refractory alloy: Introduction

-A general theme in the existing refractory alloy ductilizing studies has been to add low stacking-fault energy (SFE) ($\gamma_{sfe}$) elements to reduce the overall unstable-SFE ($\gamma_{usfe}$) of the alloy, suggesting that the Rule-of-Mixtures (ROM) dictates the overall $\gamma_{usfe}$ of the alloy.
+A general theme in the existing refractory alloy ductilizing studies has been to add low stacking-fault energy (SFE, $\gamma_{sfe}$) elements to reduce the overall unstable-SFE ($\gamma_{usfe}$) of the alloy, suggesting that the Rule-of-Mixtures (ROM) dictates the overall $\gamma_{usfe}$ of the alloy.
 Most of the earlier studies selected alloying elements to get maximum decrease in the overall $\gamma_{usfe}$ of the alloy, without considering the thermodynamic stability of the alloy.
-We found that the ROM will overestimate the $\gamma_{sfe}$ of FCC alloys by an order of magnitude (Table \ref{table:fcc SFE values}).
-Large decrease in $\gamma_{sfe}$ of FCC alloys due to alloying has already been observed in CoCrNi, CoCrFeNi, CoCrFeMnNi as compared to their average $\gamma_{sfe}$ value (Table \ref{table:fcc SFE values}).
-This gives us a hint that the $\gamma_{sfe}$ or $\gamma_{usfe}$ may not be dictated by the ROM alone.
-There is a need of a comprehensive study on the effect of alloying elements on the deformability and thermodynamic stability of refractory alloys.
+The $\gamma_{usfe}$ of NiFe \cite{Zhao2019a,Zaddach2013} and CoCrFeNi \cite{BeyramaliKivy2017,Liu2018} calculated using first-principles density functional theory (DFT) matches with their respective experimental value.
+This shows that the $\gamma_{sfe}$ can be accurately predicted using DFT.
+There is a need of a comprehensive study on the effect of alloying elements on the deformability and thermodynamic stability of refractory BCC alloys.
 Present work addresses these issues using first-principles density functional theory (DFT) simulations.
 The study gives a strategy to select alloying elements which give maximum ductilizing effect along with thermodynamic stability of the final alloy.